Hollywood's Small Screen Failed Promises: 16 Tv Shows That Failed to Live up to Viewers' Expectations

 Dirty Sexy Money (2007-2009) - Money followed a very wealthy NY family headlined by Donald Sutherland and the late Jill Clayburgh as Mr. and Mrs. Darling, as well as the exploits of their four complicated children.
 The show's resident lion tamer was family lawyer Nick George (Peter Krause) as he fought to maintain some stability in his job and home lives.
 Unfortunately, his marriage fell apart and his feelings for his ex-flame Karen Darling (Natalie Zea) resurfaced.
 Due to the 2007 Writer's Strike, the first season was cut short before it could be fully developed.
 The 2nd season made too many changes and added cast members (Blair Underwood and Lucy Liu) when the damage was already done.
 Money was given the cancellation axe and its cast members moved on to better things, such as Parenthood and Justified.

-Glee (2009-present)- The first season introduced audiences to a musical experience unlike any other.
+Glee (2009-2015)- The first season introduced audiences to a musical experience unlike any other.
 The show made stars out of Lea Michele and Jane Lynch.
 It featured songs from Journey, Madonna and Michael Jackson.
 Unfortunately, season two nearly fell apart under the weight of too many celebrity guest stars (Britney Spears, Gwyneth Paltrow etc).
 Okay, Gwyneth's appearances were good, but the show milked it for one too many episodes.
 Glee's third season, on the other hand, has been wildly erratic and has strayed far from the show's roots.
-Let's hope that future episodes will fix this error before viewers tune out in droves.
+In the latter seasons, the show finally returned to the core cast, but it was never the same after that.

 Human Target (2010-2011)- Poor Mark Valley.
 He can't seem to catch a break on network television, especially Fox.
 His shows Keen Eddie, Pasadena and now Human Target have all folded in two seasons or less.
 Target followed a former hitman turned good guy in Christopher Chance (Valley) who worked with a former cop (Chi McBride) and a gun for hire (Jackie Earle Haley) to help save lives.
 The second season added two women to the cast to lure female viewers, but it didn't still didn't save Human Target from being cancelled.